kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 3. The first iteration of georeferencing Zimbabwe Sheet 3 was done using a `Thin Plate Spline transformation` using 8 GCPS.
 There were multiple discrepancies between the georeferenced image and the reference image.

+##### Best Candidate Parameters to Use

-4. The first iteration of georeferencing Zimbabwe Sheet 4 was done using a `Thin Plate Spline transformation` using 12 GCPS.
+The first iteration of georeferencing Zimbabwe Sheet 4 was done using a `Thin Plate Spline transformation` using 12 GCPS.
 There were multiple discrepancies between the georeferenced image and the reference image.
 It was the best result of the initial georeferencing attempts so will be refined first and then used as a basis for the other images.

 ### Refining Zimbabwe Sheet 4